wiesu/wiesu/README.md

 📚I'm currently learning CSS, HTML, JavaScript, and Python

+💥 I plan to learn MERN stack on summer vacation.

 🏫I'm a STEM student at Bulihan Integrated National High School

 🤗Fun fact: I have a strong foundation in Mathematics